LLNL/sundials/doc/ida/guide/source/Usage/index.rst

-      In terms of the problem size :math:`N`, the maximum method order ``maxord``, and the number of root functions ``nrtfn`` (see :numref:`IDA.Usage.CC.idarootinit`), the actual size of the real workspace, in :c:type:`realtype` words, is given by the following:
+      In terms of the problem size :math:`N`, the maximum method order ``maxord``, and the number of root functions ``nrtfn`` (see :numref:`IDA.Usage.CC.idarootinit`), the actual size of the real workspace, in :c:type:`sunrealtype` words, is given by the following:

       * base value:
         :math:`\mathtt{lenrw} = 55 + (m + 6) * N_r + 3 * \mathtt{nrtfn}`;